dannytsang/homeassistant-config/README.md

 ## Hardware
 I have gradually built up a lot of hardware overtime to from sensors to switches which allow automations to come to life.
 As part of this journey, I learnt a lot and amassed a lot of different devices with varying compatibilities.
 This is the beauty of [Home Assistant](https://home-assistant.io) which allows me to cross eco system compatibility.

+[Home Assistant](https://home-assistant.io) is running on a Dell OptiPlex 3060 SFF running [Unraid](https://unraid.net/) as the base Operating System.

 ### Hubs / Controllers
 At the heart of everything are hubs / controllers.
 These are devices that bridge the different protocols to talk to computers.
 For example Zigbee to WiFi.
  * [Philips Hue Hub v2](https://www.philips-hue.com/en-us/p/hue-bridge/046677458478)